nadiamariduena/python-intro-2024-privat/z_PYgame/spaceship_game/RE_game-CODE_11_Debut-game_create_Collisions.md

 #### The game loop runs repeatedly, checking for events, updating game logic, and drawing on the screen every frame.

+> - If you set `running = False` during a frame, it won’t stop the loop for that frame.

+ - -  #### The loop will still complete the current frame before it checks the running variable in the next frame.

 <br>